Rohit045-a/-Online-Personal-Finance-Management-Platform/README.md

 A Java GUI-based application that helps users **track expenses**, **set budgets**, and **receive personalized financial advice**, while enabling **admins** and **financial advisors** to manage the system efficiently.

-This project is designed to align with the **Java GUI-Based Projects Marking Rubric – Review 1** and showcases:
+This project is designed to align with the **Java GUI-Based Projects.
-- OOP (Inheritance, Polymorphism, Interfaces, Exception Handling)
 - Collections & Generics
 - Multithreading & Synchronization
 - Database Operation Classes